minister19/RL_pytorch_shared/Diaries.md

 ### 2021-12-07 Shawn: works on DDPG discrete.

 - Use .gumbel_softmax(logits, hard=True) as candidate for .argmax() + .scatter().
 One-hot encoding is required, but .scatter() is undifferentiable.
-- For DDPG discrete, add one-hot data to .actor_learn() to avoid local optima if necessary.
+- For DDPG/TD3 discrete, add one-hot data to .actor_learn() to avoid local optima if necessary.
+- For SAC discrete, do not add one-hot data to .actor_learn().

 ### 2021-12-09 Shawn: works on all models.

 - It seems for all models, either long start_steps or eps-decay-random-action is good for exploration.
 - DDPG, TD3, SAC exist local optima issue, even after long training.
 It seems long start_steps helps resolve this issue.
 Reducing network also helps resolve this issue.

+### 2021-12-12 Shawn: works on all models.

+- python render functions are power-consuming, disable if necessary.
+- For TD3, .critic_learn() by random critic, .actor_learn() by best critic, to achieve better control target, and to avoid local optima.